Zhuofeng-Li/TEG-Benchmark/README.md

 Please click [here](https://huggingface.co/datasets/ZhuofengLi/TEG-Datasets) to  find the TEG datasets we upload!

-We have constructed nine comprehensive and representative TEG datasets (we will continue to expand).
+We have constructed **9 comprehensive and representative TEG datasets (we will continue to expand)**.
 These datasets cover domains including Book Recommendation, E-commerce, Academic, and Social networks.
 They vary in size, ranging from small to large.
 Each dataset contains rich raw text data on both nodes and edges, providing a diverse range of information for analysis and modeling purposes.

 <p align='center'>
   <img src='assets/dataset.png' />